 As lockdown restrictions ease and a return to 'normal' life feels like a possibility, there is one question that keeps coming up - whether we'll need a vaccine passport or not.

-Under the government’s roadmap out of lockdown, more people will be able to meet up outside and indoors from May 17.
-Pubs, restaurants and bars will be able to open their indoor spaces for patrons and there’s even good news for the travel sector, as the government have now revealed the ‘green list’ countries to travel to without quarantine.
+Under the government's roadmap out of lockdown (opens in new tab), more people will be able to meet up outside and indoors (opens in new tab) from May 17.
+Pubs, restaurants and bars will be able to open their indoor spaces for patrons and there's even good news for the travel sector, as the government have now revealed the 'green list' countries to travel to without quarantine.

 However, to what extent will more freedoms only be available to those with a so-called vaccine passport?
 Recent government discussion have made this question a possibility.